Continuous Test Orchestration And Execution Platform Online

 Always Aim For A 100% Automated Functional testing

-Automated Functional testing definitely has lot of advantages over manual testing, the primary advantage being better test coverage and savings in terms of time & cost.
+Automated Functional testing definitely has a lot of advantages over manual testing, the primary advantage being better test coverage and savings in terms of time & cost.
 However, there are many challenges for automated website testing.
 In test scenarios that cannot be automated or where automation might not be cost-effective i.e. these test scenarios normally require manual intervention or require manual observation.

 Referring to the earlier example of B2C e-commerce application, assume that the app is being tested on an Android Phone (that has Android P) and the device switches from ‘Portrait’ mode to ‘Landscape’ mode.
-There is a minor issue with the graphics where certain part of the graphics does not appear properly.
+There is a minor issue with the graphics where a certain part of the graphics does not appear properly.
 This cannot be automated since only a person who is involved in manual testing can observe such an issue.

 It is important that the test team (involved with manual and automated functional testing) sit together and work on test scenarios that can be automated.
 The whole intention of automated functional testing is more test coverage and building a robust test suite.
 In ideal cases, a stable combination of manual & automated functional testing should be used to test the product against varied scenarios.